Pulkit-Go/Introduction-to-Language-Models/README.md

 # Introduction-to-Language-Models
 SnT Project Summer 2019

-Contains .py files for all programming exercises finished on Coursera (Course 1 and 5).
+Contains python files for all programming exercises finished on Coursera (Course 1 and 5).